 Sorry, I don’t have a favorite.
 I read widely, but prefer assassin thrillers by the late Vince Flynn, or detective stories by Michael Connelly.
 I seldom read horror but I’m a fan of Stephen King whose non-fiction work “On Writing” is a ‘bible’ that I refer to now & then.
 If I have to pick a memorable one, it will be “The Godfather” by Mario Puzo.

 Have you experienced writer’s block?
-If yes, how do you cope from it?
+If yes, how do you cope with it?

 I often would sleep on an idea and let my sublimely subconscious work while I was busy doing something else.
 The results always surprise me.
 Time solves most problems.